Brief Biography of Myles Munroe

-They also coached and mentored a number of young people who went on to become prominent figures in the Bahamas, including doctors, politicians, business owners, and community leaders.
+They also coached and mentored several young people who went on to become prominent figures in the Bahamas, including doctors, politicians, business owners, and community leaders.

-Pastor Dave was also a founding Vice President of Bahamas Faith Ministries International, a non-profit organisation, and later served as Vice President of Myles Munroe International, a global organisation that carried out all elements of Dr. Munroe’s global ministry.
+Pastor Dave was also a founding Vice President of Bahamas Faith Ministries International, a non-profit organization, and later served as Vice President of Myles Munroe International, a global organization that carried out all elements of Dr. Munroe’s global ministry.